AdobeDocs/audience-manager-learn.en/help/data-activation/audience-lab/using-audience-lab-to-choose-a-dsp.md

 ---
 # Use [!UICONTROL Audience Lab] to choose a DSP {#using-audience-lab-to-choose-a-dsp}

-In this video we walk through creating an [!UICONTROL Audience Lab] test, so that you can A/B test DSPs or other AAM destinations to see which one will drive the best return on ad spend.
+In this video we walk through creating an [!UICONTROL Audience Lab] test, so that you can A/B test DSPs or other AAM destinations to see which one drives the best return on ad spend.

 >[!VIDEO](https://video.tv.adobe.com/v/24923/?quality=12)